How I Lead

 That’s how you build confidence and retention in high-performance environments.

-6. I keep it fun enough to sustain pressure
+7. I keep it fun enough to sustain pressure

 I like teams that laugh, compete, and celebrate the work.

 Not because it’s cute.
-Because it keeps people in the game.

 My Leadership Standard